 In 2016, one of the largest complaints of hundreds of thousands of U.S. physicians and nurses is that they spend more time interacting with the computer than with patients.
 Patients complain they cannot get eye contact from clinicians - who are tethered to a computer screen entering data - during "live" encounters.

-It is my belief there is no solution to this problem, other than decoupling clinicians from data input and returning to paper for data entry, that is, specialized forms as in the aforementioned post.
+It is my belief there is no solution to this problem other than, where appropriate and advantageous, decoupling clinicians from data input and returning to paper for data entry, that is, specialized forms as in the aforementioned post.
 Data input needs to be returned to clerical personnel as in the aforementioned invasive cardiology system.

 The output side (with, of course, significant user-centered redesign) can remain computerized; as long as the paper forms are also made available via document imaging.

 The forms for invasive cardiology looked like this, and were subject to revisions as needed.

 |Physician's data collection form, side 1.
 Click to enlarge.|

 |Cath technician/nurse's data collection form, side 1|